kestra-io/docs/content/docs/15.how-to-guides/api.md

 Using the [GET Request](https://kestra.io/docs/api-reference/open-source#get-/api/v1/namespaces/-namespace-/files/directory) `/api/v1/namespaces/company.team/files/directory`, we can get a list of all the files in our namespace.

-We can make this request for the `company.team` namespace with the following command:
+We will make this request for the `company.team` namespace with the following command:

 ```bash
 curl -X GET http://localhost:8080/api/v1/namespaces/company.team/files/directory